 combine a small amount of lemon juice and salt together and scrub lightly with a clean cloth to shine

-soak hardware in vinegar for a few minutes to lift the tarnish
+soak hardware in vinegar for a few minutes and wipe with a clean cloth to lift the tarnish

 Any of these methods will require the piece to be rinsed with warm or cold water after reaching the desired sheen.
 Fibers can then be blotted to remove excess moisture.
 Hang or lie flat to dry.